 Doctors may diagnose nonalcoholic fatty liver disease (NAFLD) if fat represents more than 5–10% of the liver’s weight.
 The condition often develops alongside obesity, high blood pressure, diabetes, and high cholesterol.

 Someone with NAFLD may go on to have nonalcoholic steatohepatitis (NASH), a type of inflammation.
 This

 Fat can build up in the liver for a range of reasons, including during pregnancy.
 Cirrhosis can stem from high alcohol consumption, but NAFLD and NASH do not result from this.

 Below, we explore NAFLD in detail, including its treatments.

-The liver is important for removing toxins from the body.
-If it does not work properly, various symptoms can arise.
+The liver removes toxins from the body.
+If it does not work correctly, various issues can arise.

 Symptoms may include:

 - yellowing of the skin and eyes, known as jaundice

 - spider-like veins visible just under the skin